okohll/abdocs/content/docs/workflows/send-email.md

 ## Step 4: fill in an email template

+1) Edit the view and open the _workflow - send emails_ panel
+2) Select _email notification_
-In the view’s _manage_ tab, under _send_, fill in the subject, to and body of the email.
+3) Fill in the subject, to and body of the email.
 To merge in data from the view, use field names in lowercase surrounded by curly brackets.
 A typical template would look something like this:

 ![Workflow actions that alter data](/send-email-new.png)